 We realize that this is an unpleasant thought but imagine if something were to happen to you tomorrow and you died without an estate plan.
 What would happen to all of your property?
 Perhaps more importantly, what would happen with your children?

 The short answer is – if you die without an estate plan in California, the state ultimately decides what happens with your assets, property, and yes, minor children.
 This is done through a process called “probate”, and it can be expensive and time-consuming if your estate is left with no directions.

 Maybe everything will work out just fine and all of your property will go where you want it to go, but that would take an extreme amount of luck if you do not have a plan.

 Here are five reasons why estate planning is so important:

 - Decide Who Receives Your Property

 If someone dies without proper estate planning in CA, their assets and possessions are divided by a disinterested judge according to California intestate succession laws.
-This generally means that the property within the estate is distributed to the surviving spouse and biological children, but this can get very complicated if someone is divorced, remarried, has stepchildren, and has a surviving ex-spouse.
 With an estate plan in place, you decide how your property is divided rather than the courts.